rguske/rguske.github.io/post/a-linux-development-desktop-with-vmware-horizon-part-i-horizon/index.md

 **In my case:** *Subnet=10.10.13.0/26*

 Otherwise you won´t be able to connect to your desktop anymore after installing Docker.
-Save and exit the file with `:wq!`.
+Save and exit the file with `:wq`.

 ## 5 Create a Manual Desktop Pool